mweststrate/nscript/README.md

 # nscript

-*Write shell scripts like a bearded guru by unleashing your javascript skill*
+*Write shell scripts like a bearded guru by unleashing your javascript skills!*

 Writing sophisticated shell scripts is hard.
 But if a program just takes some input and generates some output, every **program** can be considered to be a **function**.
 Invoking functions and reasoning about parameters, data structures and return values is a very natural thing to do in any GPL, such as **javascript**. `nscripts` helps you to invoke shell commands in your javascript scripts. `nscript` is an excellent library to write flexible build scripts or simple command line tools.
 For example `unixian.js`: